IrinaStatsLab/GlucoBench/meeting_notes.md

 - Questions to think about: "Why did the authors write this sentence?"
 "What is this sentence doing in the terms of the context?"
 "What is it doing?"
-- Goal is to be able to transfer understanding to writing our paper well **- Start adding results to overleaf paper, note about error computation/distribution** **- Decide what kind of section you want to work on in writing the paper (e.g. data, models, metrics, testing protocol, etc.)**
+- Goal is to be able to transfer understanding to writing our paper well **- Start adding results to overleaf paper, note about error computation/distribution**

-- Text Renat what section
+**- Decide and text Renat what kind of section you want to work on in writing the paper (e.g. data, models, metrics, testing protocol, etc.)**

 ### Some Sanity Checks for Model Error
 - For any other model except arima, ID error should not be grater than OOD